haskell-org/summer-of-haskell/content/ideas/accelerate-automatic-differentiation.md

 [Automatic Differentiation][wiki-ad] (AD) is a technique to calculate the derivative of numeric functions expressed as computer programs, and its implementation on massively parallel processors is one of the core technical advances driving the ongoing deep learning revolution.
+The success of this project would allow Haskell to stake out territory in the ever expanding field of machine learning.

 In the Haskell ecosystem, the [`ad`][hackage-ad] library provides a comprehensive and intuitive implementation of automatic differentiation, while